Artificial Intelligence & Remote Sensing Tools

 We are a publicly-funded research programme invested in producing digital public goods.

-Our wetland detector algorithms are open source and will be available for free download in June 2024.
+Our wetland detector algorithms are open source and will be available for free download in late 2024.
 High-resolution imagery will be required to run them but the overall cost will likely be less than algorithm development from scratch.

 “Wherever land meets water,